sourcegraph/sourcegraph-public-snapshot/doc/campaigns/references/campaign_spec_yaml_reference.md

 A specific repository (and branch) that is added to the list of repositories that the campaign will be run on.

 A `branch` attribute specifies the branch on the repository to propose changes to.
 If unset, the repository's default branch is used.
+If set, it overwrites earlier values to be used for the repository's branch.

 ### Examples